Hot Jupiter engulfment by a red giant in 3D hydrodynamics: Results

 Figure \ref{fig:mass} shows the evolution in planet mass, \Mp, as a function of the separation, $a$.
 We compute \Mp by summing the masses of \SPH particles that (i) initially made up the \ac{HJ}, (ii) have velocity projections that are within some threshold of the velocity at the densest point of the \ac{HJ}, and (iii) are within 2\Rj from that densest point.
 The five different lines in Figure \ref{fig:mass}, from bottom to top, assume velocity thresholds of 0.1, 0.3, 0.5, 0.7, and 0.9 (most to least restrictive).
 We assume a threshold of 0.7 in the rest of the discussion.

+The planet loses around 90\% of its mass during the engulfment process.
+The mass-loss rate ranges from $\approx 10^{-5}\Msun~\mathrm{hr}^{-1}$ in the outer regions of the envelope to $\approx 10^{-4}\Msun~\mathrm{hr}^{-1}$ near the middle of the convective zone.
+However, the exact ablation rate at a given time or separation has not fully converged (see Appendix \ref{app:resolution}).
+The initial mass loss taking place in low-density surface layers is overestimated at lower resolutions.
+Despite this, the total ablated mass appears to be relatively robust, that is, later mass loss occurring in deeper layers adjusts to strip the \ac{HJ} by a similar overall amount.
+Across all tested resolutions, roughly 0.9\Mj of material is deposited into the convective zone, shown as the shaded region in Figure \ref{fig:mass}.

-The planet loses around 90 per cent of its mass during the engulfment process, consistent with \cite{Sandquist+98}, who simulated \ac{HJ} engulfment by a main-sequence star. \cite{Abia+20} conducted global \SPH simulations of brown dwarf engulfment, also finding ablation but concentrated at very large depths.
-This could be because their brown dwarf model is around 10 times more massive than our \ac{HJ}, and therefore more compact given similar radii.
+In an upcoming work, we present simulations that resolve planet ablation on a much finer scale using a wind tunnel setup, confirming that the observed ablation rates in the convective envelope agree with converged results within a factor of a few (Lau et al. in prep.), and that ablation in denser layers is closer to convergence.
+The result that the \ac{HJ} loses most of its mass during the engulfment process is consistent with \cite{Sandquist+98}, who simulated \ac{HJ} engulfment by a main-sequence star. \cite{Abia+20} and \cite{Cabezon+23} conducted global \SPH simulations of brown dwarf engulfment, also finding ablation but concentrated at very large depths.
+This could be because their brown dwarf model is around ten times more massive than our \ac{HJ}, and therefore more compact given similar radii.